chezbgone/chez-sty/README.md

-The first method is inconvenient as we have to move the cursor back and forth, and the second method is error prone as we have to remember the `\right`, which becomes increasingly easy to forget in the case of nested brackets
+The first method is inconvenient as we have to move the cursor back and forth, and the second method is error prone as we have to remember the `\right`, which becomes increasingly easy to forget in the case of nested brackets.

 In this package we present a solution to this.
 We define commands for each delimiter pair, e.g. `\parens*{content}`,